PennTURBO/Turbo-Documentation/turbo_6MillLOF_20180618_recon_rdfspo.md

 ## Creation of current production-like TURBO repository

-"Production like" because loss-of-function (LOF) allele infmormation is was not expanded or linked if the corresponding sampel was gathered in a PMBB Tissue encounter (due to a limitation in some encouter-guessing Karma PyTransform)
+"Production like" because loss-of-function (LOF) allele information is was not expanded or linked if the corresponding sample was gathered in a PMBB Tissue encounter (due to a limitation in some encounter-guessing Karma PyTransform)
 Updated status:

 Based on http://turbo-prd-db01:7200/repository/turbo_6MillLOF_20180618
  - Dumped that to RDF4J's BRF format (http://docs.rdf4j.org/rdf4j-binary/)
  - loaded into two new repos
  - stripped both of all public data/ontology content
- - removed the <http://www.itmat.upenn.edu/biobank/expanded> graph from one (the alrgest graph)
+ - removed the <http://www.itmat.upenn.edu/biobank/expanded> graph from one (the largest graph)
  - removed all but <http://www.itmat.upenn.edu/biobank/expanded> from the other
  - dumped to two different BRF files

- Created a new repo with public content and public-derrived content and dumped to BRF
+ Created a new repo with public content and public-derived content and dumped to BRF

 `[markampa@turbo-prd-db01 ~]$ ls -l --block-size=M`